0luv69/Apple-Calculator-UI/README.md

 # Apple-Calculator-UI

- I recreated the iPhone calculator UI using Python's Tkinter library for Windows.
-This app simplifies basic calculations and is part of my Tkinter UI development journey, utilizing a customized library.
-While primarily a learning endeavor, I occasionally sought online assistance to improve my implementation.
+Replicated the iPhone calculator UI using Python's Tkinter library, this Windows-based application simplifies basic calculations.
+As part of my ongoing journey in UI development with Tkinter and its customized library, this project marks a significant step forward.
+While it was a learning experience, I occasionally sought support from online resources to enhance my implementation.

+Simple to use just clone the repo in your local Computer

+And use the virtual environment to install the lib from requirements.txt

+and run main.py